25prabhu10/notes/docs/Languages/C-Sharp/C-Sharp.md

       int a;
   ```

-- `#nullable`: allows fine-grained control of the nullable annotation context.
+- `#nullable`: allows fine-grained control of the nullable annotation context

 ## Generics